 Let’s find out.

 The 2001 Malaysian GP Qualifying

 For the first time since 1998, the qualifying did not see a Ferrari – McLaren battle.
-Instead, it was the Williams-BMW team, especially Ralf Schumacher, which was competing for the pole.
+Instead, it was the Williams-BMW team, especially Ralf Schumacher, who was competing for the pole.
 Ralf kept trading pole positions with Michael right up to the end, but then fell behind Michael and Rubens.
 The Ferrari locked out the front row.

 The McLarens had some handling issues, which meant Mika could manage only a fourth position, though still in the second row.
 David, on the other hand, was in eighth place.
 For the first time since the entire 2000 season, the front two rows included a car other than the Ferraris and the McLarens.